slowcodingtech/boringtask-dec-2025/README.md

 - You should prefer to have better UX over better UI.
 - Amount inputs should be formatted according to the market assets precision.
 - `Market selector` state and the last `synthetic amount` used should be persisted between page reloads.
-- You should use mock data for the API with some randomization for a market price (no need to add any BE here, `Mock Service Worker` library or even a simple `Promise` with a const data should be just fine).
+- Market price should be updated every 5 seconds.
 - You should ensure that your implementation is correct by providing basic tests.

 **Please raise any questions/concerns if something is not clear.**